pablo-abc/pablo.berganza.dev-sapper/src/markdown/blog/2019-06-11-graphql-is-it-worth-the-switch/index.en.md

 ---
 title: 'GraphQL: Is it worth the switch?'
-introduction: A nice alternative to REST APIs with a fantastic developer experience
+description: A nice alternative to REST APIs with a fantastic developer experience
 created: '2019-06-11'
 banner: img/blog-pics/2019-06-11.jpg
 bannertitle: Peloponnese, Greece